Skip to content

 1. the CRS (Collection Registration System for zoological and geological specimens);

-2. BRAHMS for botanical specimens, including fungi;
+2. BRAHMS for botanical specimens, including fungi; and

-3. the Xeno-canto database of bird sounds; and
+3. the Xeno-canto database of wildlife sounds.

 This information is stored in the path sourceSystem.code.
 The query: